 Don’t shy away from giving feedback if you think something could be improved.
 And: let the rest of us travelers know about your great green vacation by sharing your experiences on review sites such as TripAdvisor.

 Like our five tips for a sustainable vacation?
-Share and spread the word!
+Spread the word!